ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 \end{bmatrix}
 \end{equation}

-I won't solve it here, but this 3x4 matrix has one vector in its nullspace, which is given by
+I won't solve it here, but this 3x4 matrix has exactly one vector in its nullspace, which is given by

 \begin{equation}
 \bar{\pi} =